linkev/Dell-Optiplex-7050-Micro-Hackintosh/BIOS.md

 ## System Configuration
 - **Integrated NIC** - Untick "Enable UEFI Network Stack" and select Enabled (or not, if you don't want Ethernet)
-- **SATA Operation** - Select "AHCI" and make sure its done before installing anything, Windows or macOS (unless you know RAID)
+- **SATA Operation** - Select "AHCI" and make sure its enabled before installing anything, RAID On is only a driver for Windows 7 which didn't support RAID at the time, you want the AHCI option here
 - **Drives** - Leave all ticked, may be different for you.
 I had SATA-0, SATA-4 and M.2 PCIe SSD-0.
 - **SMART Reporting** - "Enable SMART Reporting" is enabled/ticked.
 Probably doesn't matter, but I like to have it on
 - **USB Configuration** - Everything is ticked, "Enable USB Boot Support", "Enable Front USB Ports" and "Enable Rear USB Ports".
 Self explanatory